Spotify to FLAC: How to Download Lossless FLAC Audio (2026 Guide)

 Previously, Spotify offered lossy Ogg Vorbis, with quality capped at 320 kbps.
 In 2025, Spotify finally rolled out a Lossless option for Premium users in select regions, enabling up to 24-bit/44.1 kHz FLAC on supported devices.

-You may want "Spotify to FLAC" to play music on a high-end DDAC, keep a personal backup, or avoid losing access when licensing changes.
+You may want "Spotify to FLAC" to play music on a high-end DAC, keep a personal backup, or avoid losing access when licensing changes.
 But be careful: some Spotify to FLAC converters output MP3-quality audio renamed as FLAC.

 Note: Use any tools only for personal, legal use within your local laws.
 Do not share, sell, or redistribute files.

-What Spotify to FLAC Actually Means in 2025
+What Spotify to FLAC Actually Means in 2026

-Before we start downloading, let’s figure out what Spotify to FLAC means in 2025.
+Before we start downloading, let’s figure out what Spotify to FLAC means in 2026.

 Convert Spotify to FLAC on Desktop with MusicFab